What to Do If Your Scholarship is in Jeopardy

 on August 20, 2018

-There are six main reasons for financial aid and scholarships to become jeopardized:
+As a college student, there are six main reasons for financial aid and scholarship money to become jeopardized:

-- Grades have slipped to disqualify you from the specific aid offered
+Grades have slipped, eliminating eligibility from the specific aid offered

 - The amount of credits taken or completed doesn’t fulfill requirements